mantidproject/documents/Design/DataProcessingUserInterface.md

 ##Questions##

 1. [Reflectometry Reduction Interface](http://docs.mantidproject.org/nightly/interfaces/ISIS_Reflectometry.html) has a nice mechanism for importing workspaces.
 It attempts to resolve the input either as a workspace, or as a file, and will add together listed runs separted by a +.
 Is this generic enough?
 Do we wish to further expand pre-processing steps?
+2. Exactly how much of the [Reflectometry Reduction Interface](http://docs.mantidproject.org/nightly/interfaces/ISIS_Reflectometry.html) do we want to provide?
+Not all menus are needed.
+For example SlitCalculator is very specific.
+However Addition, deletion of row etc. Makes a lot of sense.
+What about the ICAT import?